microcks/microcks.io/content/documentation/guides/automation/api.md

 ]
 ```

-And you can also get access to the details of this specific API, reusing its `id` with following API call:
+And you can also get access to the details of this specific API, reusing its `id` with the following API call:

 ```sh
 curl 'https://microcks.example.com/api/services/65fc52b9512f6013cb7e9781?messages=true' -H "Authorization: Bearer $TOKEN" -k
 ```

-Imagine you followed the [Importing Services & APIs guide](/documentation/guides/usage/importing-content) previously and you have created a scheduled importer, then you can access the list of importer jobs:
+Imagine you followed the [Importing Services & APIs guide](/documentation/guides/usage/importing-content) previously, and you have created a scheduled importer, then you can access the list of importer jobs:

 ```sh
 curl 'https://microcks.example.com/api/jobs?page=0&size=1' -H "Authorization: Bearer $TOKEN" -k